Muzammal01/syncmodelfillable/README.md

 **SyncModelFillable** is a Laravel package designed to help automatically sync a model's `$fillable` fields with its database migration columns. 🎉 With just a simple Artisan command, you can keep your model properties up-to-date with your migration files effortlessly.

-## 📚 Documentation, Installation, and Usage Instructions

-For detailed installation and usage instructions, please see the [documentation](https://github.com/muzammal/syncmodelfillable).

----

 ## ✨ Features

 - 🛠️ Syncs model `$fillable` properties with migration columns.